Missing My Baby: Background and development

 "Missing My Baby" was written by Selena's brother and the song's principal record producer A.B.
 Quintanilla III, who wrote it in a week, and three weeks later, in late 1991, it was recorded at Sun Valley, Los Angeles.
 It was created for Selena's 1992 album Entre a Mi Mundo, to showcase her diverse musical abilities and to add to the album's variety of musical styles, which include Mexican pop and traditional Mexican songs, whereas "Missing My Baby" is in the style of contemporary R&B.

 After the release of Selena's full-length Spanish albums Selena (1989) and Ven Conmigo (1990), which included Tejano and other Mexican pop styles, she decided that her next recording would feature an English-language song.
 She believed that such a song would convince EMI Records' chairman Charles Koppelman that she was ready to release a crossover album.
 EMI had wanted her to acquire a larger fan base before launching her crossover career.
 In spite of this, Selena included the song on Entre a Mi Mundo.

 In 1995, during the recording sessions for Dreaming of You, which was intended to be Selena's full-length English-language debut album, EMI Latin wanted R&B group Full Force to perform a remixed version of the song for the album after the group saw a video of Selena's live performance and expressed interest in working with her.
 EMI then flew Quintanilla III and Selena out to meet with the group at their Brooklyn recording studio.
 Full Force agreed to add backing vocals, which they recorded the majority of in two days to replace Selena's backing vocals.
 Selena also re-recorded her lead vocals on the final verse and choruses for a new key change on the remix version, which EMI approved for the album.
+Full Force were then asked to pause production on the remix version before Selena could add more backing vocals as she still had touring commitments to fulfil at the time.
 After Selena was murdered by Yolanda Saldívar on March 31, 1995, Full Force agreed to complete their production on the remix version, including singing the remaining backing vocal parts that had originally been intended for Selena to record.
 The group invited the Quintanilla family to hear the finished result in the studio, which left them in tears.